| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 To let you detect whether character conversion is supported by the

-library from inside the interpreted code, the 'iconv
+library from inside the interpreted code, the 'iconv symbol is

-defined through the register-eval-srfi!
+defined through the register-eval-srfi! mechanism, so you can

-check it with cond-expand
+check it with cond-expand.

 The structure holding the information about the source and target character sets and current state of conversion.

-procedure returns a conversion descriptor that
+The iconv-open procedure returns a conversion descriptor that

 describes a conversion from the codeset specified by the fromcode